Alicia Austria-Martinez: Profile

 Austria-Martinez started working in the government as a clerk in the Office of the Insurance Commissioner (February 1962 - December 1962).
 Later, she became Legal Officer I in the same Office (January 1963 - October 1964).

 Her brief stint in the Office of the Insurance Commissioner was cut short when she became a legal researcher in the Court of First Instance of Rizal (October 1964 - July 1969), thus, starting her long and illustrious career in the judiciary.
 From being a researcher, she gradually worked her way up in the ladder of judicial hierarchy and, in the process, held various positions such as Attorney Researcher (July 1969 - December 1975), Senior Attorney (January 1976 - October 20, 1976), and eventually Division Clerk of Court of the Court of Appeals (October 21, 1976 - January 17, 1983).

 On January 18, 1983, she was appointed as the Presiding Judge of the Regional Trial Court (Branch XXXVI) of Calamba, Laguna.
 On November 4, 1986, she became the Presiding Judge of the Regional Trial Court (Branch CLIX) of Pasig.
 From 1990 to 1992, she concurrently held the position of Executive Judge of the Regional Trial Court of Pasig.
 She also served in different capacities as an officer of the Philippines Judges’ Association and the Philippine Women Judges’ Association from 1987 to 1992.

 On March 3, 1992, she went back to the Court of Appeals, this time as an associate justice.
 She served in this capacity until July 27, 2001, when she was appointed as the presiding justice of the Court of Appeals.
 However, her occupation of the Office of the presiding justice proved to be short-lived because on April 9, 2002, she was named associate justice of the High Tribunal.

 Her curriculum vitae includes: Examiner in Commercial Law in the 1994 Bar Examinations and Examiner in Remedial Law in the 2000 Bar Examinations; member of the Supreme Court's Committee on Formulation of Rules of Procedure in Family Courts which includes the drafting of the Rules on Examination of a Child Witness, on Domestic Adoption, on Commitment of Children, and on Annulment and Declaration of Nullity of Marriage; lecturer and resource person in various programs and seminars conducted under the auspices of the Supreme Court, the Philippine Judicial Academy and the U.P.
 Law Center.

 Austria-Martinez graduated from the University of the Philippines College of Law in 1962, earning the degree of Bachelor Laws (LLB).
 She passed the Bar Examinations given in 1962.
 She also obtained a master's degree in National Security Administration in 1980 from the National Defense College of the Philippines where she eventually became the Chairman of the Panel of Examiners for Oral Defense in 1987, 1988 and 1991.
-She also served as a member of the Board of Admission in the same College deom 1991–1993.
+She also served as a member of the Board of Admission in the same College from 1991–1993.
 Austria-Martinez also attended the 31st Program of Instruction for Lawyers held at the Harvard Law School in Cambridge, Massachusetts in 1999.